ckt1031/news-fusion/README.md

 ### Bot

+- **🗄️Caching**: The bot includes a caching mechanism to improve performance and reduce the need for repeated API requests.
+It caches data such as RSS feed entries and summarized content, allowing for faster retrieval and reduced load on external services.
+- **🌐Multi-Server Support**: The bot is capable of running on multiple servers simultaneously.
+It can be configured to work with settings on each server.
 - **↙️Slash Commands**: The bot uses Discord's slash commands to provide a simple and intuitive interface for users to interact with the bot.
-- **🔋MongoDB Database**: The bot uses MongoDB to store data.
+- **🔋MongoDB Database**: The bot uses **MongoDB** to store data.
 This allows the bot to store data persistently and allows for easy retrieval of data.
-- **⚠️Error Reporting**: The bot uses Sentry to report errors.
+- **⚠️Error Reporting**: The bot uses **Sentry** to report errors.
 This allows the bot to report errors to Sentry, which can then be used to debug the bot.
 - **🛡️TypeScript**: The bot is written in TypeScript.
 This allows for type checking and better code quality.

 ## Setup and Installation